PUBLISHED

 ---|---|---|

-As Luke | I want to organize my work | so I can get more done. |
+As Luke | I want to organize my work | So I can get more done. |

-As a technical support analyst | I want to receive alerts as soon as there is a platform issue | so I can fix it immediately. |
+As a technical support analyst | I want to receive alerts as soon as they happen | So I can fix issues immediately. |

-As a product manager | I want to collect in-app behavior analytics | so I can design empathic products. |
+As a product manager | I want to collect in-app behavior analytics | So I can design empathic products. |

 Customer-centric approach: They focus on the user's or stakeholder's perspectives and needs and ensure product development alignment.